yogisec/VulnerableSAMLApp/README.md

 If you'd like to change the user accounts, or the groups around edit the `vulnerableidp/authsources.php` file.
 All user accounts are statically assigned and created within that file.

-## Splitting the Deployment to multiple hosts:
+## Splitting the Deployment to Multiple Hosts:

 Want to set this up on seperate servers or point to an address that isn't localhost?
 A couple of changes need to be made before you build the images first: